Wide-body aircraft: Special uses

 Wide-body aircraft are used in science, research, and the military.
 Some wide-body aircraft are used as flying command posts by the military like the Ilyushin Il-80 or the Boeing E-4, while the Boeing E-767 is used for airborne early warning and control.
 New military weapons are tested aboard wide-bodies, as in the laser weapons testing on the Boeing YAL-1.
 Other wide-body aircraft are used as flying research stations, such as the joint German–U.S. Stratospheric Observatory for Infrared Astronomy (SOFIA).
 Airbus A340, Airbus A380, and Boeing 747 four-engine wide-body aircraft are used to test new generations of aircraft engines in flight.
 A few aircraft have also been converted for aerial firefighting, such as the DC-10-based Tanker 910 and the 747-200-based Evergreen Supertanker.

 Some wide-body aircraft are used as VIP transport.
 To transport those holding the highest offices, Canada uses the Airbus A310, while Russia uses the Ilyushin Il-96.
 Germany replaced its aging Airbus A340 with three Airbus A350 aircraft.
 Specially-modified Boeing 747-200s (Boeing VC-25s) are used to transport the President of the United States.

+The category does not include similarly large military transport aircraft, such as the Antonov An-225, Lockheed C-5 Galaxy, and Boeing C-17 Globemaster III.

 Outsize cargo

-Some wide-body aircraft have been modified to enable transport of oversize cargo.
+Some wide-body aircraft have been modified to enable the transport of oversize cargo.
 Examples include the Airbus Beluga, Airbus BelugaXL and Boeing Dreamlifter.
 Two specially modified Boeing 747s were used to transport the U.S. Space Shuttle, while the Antonov An-225 was initially built to carry the Buran shuttle.